 Learning to read light is critical to the success of your photography, but it doesn’t have to be complicated!
 All you need is your hand to help you discover the most flattering light.

-Place your hand in the same space you plan to shoot and slowly tilt it back and forth, up and down.
+Place your hand in the same space you plan to photograph your client and slowly tilt it back and forth, up and down.
 Notice how the light illuminates your hand differently depending on its tilt toward or away from your light source?
 Your hand represents how the light will fall on your subjects’ faces, so when you go to place your subjects in the scene, you know exactly how to position them for the best results.

 As your hand tilts toward your light source, it becomes evenly lit with little shadows in the creases.
 This direct light will produce a portrait with even, bright light on your subject’s face.